Open-Systems-Pharmacology/docs/part-2/getting-started.md

 5. Download PK-Sim® gene expression databases and copy it to a folder accessible for all users.

-6. Configure PK-Sim® gene expression databases (for details see [PK-Sim® - Options](../part-3/pk-sim-options.md).
+6. Configure PK-Sim® gene expression databases (for details see [PK-Sim® - Options](../part-3/pk-sim-options.md)).

 ### Third Party Tools

-Besides the core components of the Open Systems Pharmacology Suite including PK-Sim®, MoBi®, as well as a compiled Matlab® runtime environment, interfaces are available for MS Excel®, Matlab® and R. For purchasing and installation options, please contact the suppliers indicated in section, “Trademark information”.
+Besides the core components of the Open Systems Pharmacology Suite including PK-Sim®, MoBi®, interfaces are available for MS Excel®, Matlab® and R. For purchasing and installation options, please contact the suppliers indicated in section, “Trademark information”.

 ## Help: Contact, discussion forum, bug reporting, ...

-Additional information on the software is available on http://www.systems-biology.com/products.html and https://www.github.com/Open-Systems-Pharmacology.
+Additional information on the software is available on http://www.open-systems-pharmacology.org/.

-For additional technical support, please contact [support@systems-biology.com](mailto:support@systems-biology.com).
-For additional general information, please contact [info@systems-biology.com](mailto:info@systems-biology.com).
-The help you are currently reading is available embedded in the software in HTML-format as well as PDF-format.
+For support, bug reports, etc. please contact http://forum.open-systems-pharmacology.org/.
+The help you are currently reading is available embedded in the software in PDF-format.